Arcfox αT5: Overview

-In late 2023, Chinese electric carmaker Arcfox introduced another model to expand its portfolio of smaller, more affordable vehicles.
-The αT5 slots below the Alpha-T, gaining a silhouette rich in sharp lines and clearly outlined embossments.
+It has a silhouette rich in sharp lines and clearly outlined embossments.
 Aggressively shaped headlights were connected by a small crossbar, and the bumper was expanded by large air intakes.
 The slim silhouette was diversified by retractable door handles, while the rear part of the body was dominated by a high-set light strip and extensive embossments.
+The EV version has a drag coefficient of 0.243 C_{d}, while the range extender version is 0.268 C_{d}.

 The passenger compartment has been kept in a simple, minimalist design.
 The high-set center tunnel has been detached from the cockpit, gaining an expanded lower storage compartment.
 The dashboard is dominated by only one, central touchscreen.
 It serves as both the clocks and the multimedia system with a diagonal of 15.6 inches.